Bonds for Contractors

 General Contractor Bonding

-The bonded contractor will therefore issue a surety bond to the obligee, pledging that if they violate the contract, they will compensate the obligee for any damages.
+A bonded contractor will therefore issue a surety bond to the obligee, pledging that if they violate the contract, they will compensate the obligee for any damages.
 The surety is the insurance company that issues a bond to the principal, and agrees to honor any valid claims made by the obligee.
-As you can see, general contractor bonding
+As you can see, general contractor bonding is vital to getting hired to perform a job.

 Types of Contractor Bonds